JazzyWagdaddy/HybridCloudBootCamp/Hybrid Identity Hands-On Lab.md

     * Admin Username: **yourname** *you should write this down*
     * Admin Password: **pickyourown** *you should write this down*
     * Domain name:  Enter a FQDN such as mydomainname.com and keep the name shorter than 15 characters (that’s a NetBIOS restriction)
-    * DNS Prefix: <pickyourown> (e.g. use the letter “a” and then the last four digits of your cell phone, a1234)
+    * DNS Prefix: *pickyourown* (e.g. use the letter “a” and then the last four digits of your cell phone, a1234)
-5. Scroll down, click I agree to the terms and conditions stated above and then Purchase.
+5. Scroll down, click **I agree to the terms and conditions stated above** and then **Purchase**.
 Monitor the deployment by clicking on the “Deploying Template deployment” tile within the Azure Portal.
     * Confirm that you don’t have any validation errors.
 If you do, correct them before moving forward.
     * If the deployment fails, examine the logs to see what the root cause is.
     * You’ll need to delete the Resource Group before you try running the template again.